 According to estimates from the Ministry of National Security’s Research Evaluation Unit, there were 442 rape cases in 2017, which corresponded to approximately a 16 percent reduction from the previous year.
 Advocacy groups, however, contended that rape was significantly underreported because victims had little faith in the judicial system and were unwilling to endure lengthy criminal proceedings.

 Some cases occurred in gated, all-inclusive resorts on the northern coast.
 In each case reports noted a lack of action by the JCF, and no one was charged.
 Observers suspected that not all cases were reported, since foreign tourists could not stay in the country long enough to contend with a lengthy legal process.

 The government operated a Victim Support Unit (VSU) to provide direct support, crisis intervention, legal advocacy, and technical services.
 The VSU managed 13 independent parish offices throughout the island, each with its own hotline and staff of trained providers.
 Furthermore, the VSU coordinated with a network of NGOs with capabilities such as counseling resiliency training, and shelters.
 The Child Protection and Family Services Agency provided similar services for children.
 Shelter facilities for women and children were insufficient and less available outside the capital area.
 Police officers and first responders had limited training to understand which services were available.

-Sexual Harassment: No legislation addresses sexual harassment, and no legal remedy exists for victims of sexual harassment.
+Sexual Harassment: No legislation addresses sexual harassment and no legal remedy exists for victims.